nya3jp/tast/docs/ARCHITECTURE.md

 feature for test requesters since it is difficult to make breaking changes.
 As for Go APIs for test authors, we can be less strict as we can make atomic commits to the framework and user code as of writing.
-However, once we start having Tast tests outside of Chrome OS repositories, Go API stability will become important.
+However, once we start having Tast tests outside of ChromeOS repositories, Go API stability will become important.

 *** aside